jimbot9k/opiso/README.md

 This project consists of two applications.
 A RESTful Golang Backend, and a Vue.js client application to interact with it.

 # backend
 A minimal Golang 1.23 application.
 It serves POST requests on /reverse, which takes an array of words and reverses each word.
 It has basic configuration options via environment variables.
 A health endpoint is exposed on /health, and a Prometheus metric endpoint is served on /metrics.
+An OpenAPI endpoint is available on /openapi, this can be used via a Swagger UI deployment.

 PORT (default:8080) - what port does the server run on.